lresner/meetx/meetx_playbook.md

 **3. Preperation**
    - 90% "I am confident in my CS abilities
-   - 90% "I am more confident in my ability to learn difficult things."
+   - 90% "I feel more capable of learning difficult things."

 **We believe these goals will be achieved by striving for the following classroom outcomes:**